zearp/Nucintosh/README.md

 # NUC8IxBEx Hackintosh
 This is a quick and dirty repo for Intel NUC 8th gen computers.
 It should work on all the Coffee Lake/Bean Canyon ones.
 I've used various sources (see credits) to build my EFI and did quite some testing.
 It should leave you with a stable and reliable build but as always, these things are never really finished.
 Compatible with macOS Mojave, Catalina, Big Sur and Monterey.

+Please note that as of the 17th of October the assumed installion macOS will be Monterey.

+I will update the sections below and make a new release once I've finished my testing.

 ![macOS Monterey](https://github.com/zearp/Nucintosh/blob/master/Stuff/Monterey.png?raw=true)

 ## Details